mabadinakach/gradescope-grades/README.md

 4. Wait for all the packages to download
 5. Run the script

+---

+## To run the program automatically open Gradescope.sh in Terminal

+---

-There will be a file created will all the assignments that have been graded. (grades.txt)
+There will be a file created will all the assignments that have been graded. (report.txt)